FlyJingFish/AndroidAOP/docs/AndroidAopMatchClassMethod.md

 }
 ```

-**⚠️Note: For matching subclass methods, if the subclass does not override the matching method, it is invalid.
+**:warning:Note: For matching subclass methods, if the subclass does not override the matching method, it is invalid.
 Use overrideMethod to ignore this limitation**

 #### Example 2